gregoryking/handlebars-soap-request/README.md

 *	isExpectedFault

 	Optional.
-Function.
+Function returning a boolean.
 If you need to recognise certain SOAP Faults as expected behaviour (not errors) then you can provide your own isExpectedFault function.
-It should look something like this:
+Here is an example:

 		function isExpectedFault(json) {
-			return xml2json.getChildNode(json.root, ['Body','Fault','Detail','SomeExpectedException']);
+			return !!xml2json.getChildNode(json.root, ['Body','Fault','Detail','SomeExpectedException']);
 		}

 		var options = {